gravwell/ocsf-translation-tools/README.md

 If the code in any of these folders is changed, then the project must be rebuit with `./gradlew build` and the docker container must also be rebuilt.

+By default this container uses the top level schema.json file (version 1.3.0).
+If you want to use a different version modify the build.gradle file within the ocsf-schema folder and then rebuild with `./gradlew build`.
+The updated schema.json should be in the container.

 The upstream repository for this project is the [official OCSF Java Tools](https://github.com/ocsf/ocsf-java-tools).
 The upstream repository should periodically be merged into this project.